Selena-JM/AdaptedCello_java_en/README.md

 Note that some of the modifications may not have been needed at the end, but it works as is.

-Steps to use this app :
+## Steps to use this app :

-1)You have to create a folder named with the name of this repository + _results, inside the folder where you cloned this repository.
+1) You have to create a folder named with the name of this repository + _results, inside the folder where you cloned this repository.
 For example if you named you project Project1 and cloned this repository inside the folder and did not change the name of this repo, then you have to create the folder Adapted_cello_java_en_results inside Project1.
 If you changed the name of this repo to cello when you cloned it, then you have to create the folder "cello_results" inside the folder Project1.

 2) Then there are 2 ways of using this app

 2.1) Web application

 - Run the following in a git bash window
    ```
     cd pathToThisRepositoryCloned/